NeggFriedRice/beyblade-battle-sim/README.md

     ![HUD](./docs/HUD.png)

     ![Upgrades shop](./docs/SHOP.png)
 - That's it!
-Enjoy yourself
+Enjoy yourself!

 # Game features
 After registering for the tournament you will be able to participate in the 2023 BeyBlade Battle Bonanza